jlwilliamson/ENSM/README.md

 Williamson, Jessie; Witt, Christopher (2020), Elevational niche-shift migration: Why the degree of elevational change matters for the ecology, evolution, and physiology of migratory birds to Ornithology, Dryad, Dataset, https://doi.org/10.5061/dryad.t1g1jwt1b

+---

+ADDENDUM (3 May 2021): Thanks very much to David Vander Pluym for bringing Tamarugo Conebill (*Conirostrum tamarugense*) to our attention as a probable ENSM species!
+Tamarugo Conebill breeds in northern Chile from 0-2,950 m and shifts upwards to ~3,400-4,100 in southern Peru for the non-breeding season.
+Schulenberg et al. 2007 note that *C. tamarugense* is an austral migrant; Fjeldsa and Krabbe 1990 note that some birds may breed at high elevations (suggesting residency?
+Partial austral migration only?).
+We have not accessed GBIF records or analyzed seasonal elevational range data for this species, though it is worth noting that it may be a partial ENSM species.